 The automotive/engineering industry has the capacity to discharge large quantities of harmful substances into the sewerage system.

-These substances may include lubricating oil, engine additives, rust inhibitors, paint, etc. and can harm Power and Water staff and severely inhibit treatment plant processes.
+These substances may include lubricating oil, engine additives, rust inhibitors and paint.
+These may be harmful to our people and severely inhibit treatment plant processes.

 Power and Water prohibits these products from entering the sewerage system to ensure staff safety and effective treatment plant operations to ensure compliant discharge to environment.